These Are the Best Cats for People with Allergies—and Why ‘Hypoallergenic’ Breeds Aren’t Always a Safe Bet

 Since this intelligent, energetic cutie produces a little less Fel d 1 and has a single layer coat, he’s often a great choice for people with mild cat allergies, even though he’s a little fluffy.
 As a member of the Siamese family, he’ll likely be quite talkative.

-A cousin of the Balinese, this loyal animal doesn’t have an undercoat, which means he has less fur to primp and will spend more time cuddling.
+A cousin of the Balinese, the Javanese doesn’t have an undercoat, which means he has less fur to primp and will spend more time cuddling.
 He’s quite smart, great with children, and easy to train, too!

 Here’s another strikingly attractive kitty that has less Fel d 1 than other breeds.
 Even though a Russian blue has a dense, luxurious coat, he doesn’t shed much so there’s less dander floating around.
 He’s also a loveable furball—forever dispelling the myth of aloof cats.